HomeDing/homeding.github.io/boards/esp32c3/xiao_esp32c3.md

   { "file": "./xiao_esp32c3-2.jpg", "text": "XIAO ESP32C3 back view"}
 ]) }}

+This board comes with

+* ESP32-C3 WIFI & Bluetooth LE RISC-V Single-Core CPU
+* USB-C connector, directly connected to ESP32-C3 processor.
+* 4MB Flash
+* Boot and Reset Button
+* GPIO 2 - 10 and 20 on connector pins
+* somehow compatible to other XIAO boards and shields
+* I-PEX connector for an external antenna
+* LiPo charging (battery connector pads on the back)
+* JTag signals (through connector pads on the back)
+* 5V to 3.3V regulator on board.
+* Board size: 18 * 21 mm

 The ESP32-C3 processor has a 32-bit single core RISC-V CPU running at max.
 160MHz and 400KB SRAM memory.
 Bluetooth LE is supported.
+See [ESP32-C3 Boards](/boards/esp32c3/index.md)

 There is no antenna on this board and the external antenna that is shipped with the board or any other 2.4 GHz WiFi antenna with a common I-PEX connector must be connected for using any WiFi or Bluetooth functionality.
 An external antenna usually provides outstanding RF performance compared to on-board antenna solutions.

 As there are no additional power consuming components on this board it fits good for battery based use cases.
 It has a onboard lithium battery charging chip to recharge using the USB-C connector.

 ## LiPo charging

 There is a battery connector using solder pads available on the bottom of the board to attach a Li-Ion Battery.
 The charging using the USB power.
 A on-board LED will indicate the charging mode.
 There is no further interface or API for control.
-.

 ## Arduino Board configuration